cloudflare/cloudflare-docs/content/dns/foundation-dns/graphql-analytics.md

 ## Explore with the API

-Refer to the GraphQL Analytics API documentation for a guidance on how to [get started](/analytics/graphql-api/getting-started/).
+Refer to the GraphQL Analytics API documentation for guidance on how to [get started](/analytics/graphql-api/getting-started/).

 The DNS analytics has two [schemas](/analytics/graphql-api/getting-started/querying-basics/):